 Okay, no problem.
-So, on that Monday morning, we brought him in.
+On that Monday morning, we brought him in.
 It was January the 17th and the cardiologist was quite shocked because he hadn't seen him for a while, how bad he really was.
 By that time, we had brought in a wheeled walker.
-And so, he brought that in.
-And the doctor told him he had multiple lesions on the liver, and probably some kidney involvement.
-So, my brother then asked him, "Is it cancer?"
-And the doctor kind of hesitated, kind of shrugged his shoulders a bit and says, "well, kind of."
-And so, my brother took that as he's got cancer.
-And I remember him telling the cardiologist, "it happened so fast."
+And so he brought that in.
+The doctor told him he had multiple lesions on the liver, and probably some kidney involvement.
+So my brother then asked him, "Is it cancer?"
+And the doctor kind of hesitated, kind of shrugged his shoulders a bit and says, "Well, kind of."
+My brother took that as he's got cancer.
+I remember him telling the cardiologist, "It happened so fast."

 And the cardiologist then said to us, "I really shouldn't be involved in this.
 I'm a cardiologist.
-I shouldn't be really doing this," that, "perhaps this would be better done through your family doctor."
+I shouldn't be really doing this."
+"Perhaps this would be better done through your family doctor."

 "However," he says, "I've seen Jerry for a number of years, and I just can't believe the change in him."
-So, he says, "I'll order some home care for him.
+He says, "I'll order some home care for him.
 In the meantime, I will try and contact a colleague of mine in London, who's a specialist.
 It might take me a while to get a hold of him, and I'll let you know how I make out."

-So, we left.
+So we left.
 We brought him home.
 The very next day, home care called.
-And they said, "we'll send someone to assess you on February the 10th," which was 23 days after the doctor had asked for home care.
-So, we knew that he's probably not even going to make it to February 10th, which he didn't.
+And they said, "We'll send someone to assess you on February the 10th," which was 23 days after the doctor had asked for home care.
+We knew that he's probably not even going to make it to February 10th, which he didn't.
 He passed away February 4th.